matijapretnar/aeff/README.md

     make clean

-This gives you two options to run programs.
-The first option is a web interface, accessible at `web/index.html`, which allows you to load one of the built-in examples or enter your own program, and then interactively click through all its (non-deterministic and asynchronous) reductions or introduce external interrupts.
+Æff gives you two options to run programs:

+- The first option is a web interface, accessible at `web/index.html`, which allows you to load one of the built-in examples or enter your own program, and then interactively click through all its (non-deterministic and asynchronous) reductions or introduce external interrupts.

-The second option is a command line executable run as
+- The second option is a command line executable run as

       ./aeff.exe file1.aeff file2.aeff ...

-which loads all the commands in all the listed files and starts evaluating the given process, displaying all outgoing signals and the terminal configuration (if there is one).
-Non-deterministic reductions are chosen randomly and there is no option of introducing an external interrupt.
+  which loads all the commands in all the listed files and starts evaluating the given program, displaying all outgoing signals and the terminal configuration (if there is one).
+Non-deterministic reductions are chosen randomly and there is no option of introducing external interrupts.
 For running the examples in `examples/`, also include `stdlib.aeff` in the list of files to load.